Suchilquitongo (archaeological site): Tomb No. 5

 The access lintel to the main chamber is richly decorated with a character who wearing a helmet with God Cocijo attributes and the symbol of “bundle of years” that some wish to identify with the intertwined triangles that prehispanic astronomers used in their measurements.
 Both described lintels decorations were made in fine stone masonry coated with lime plaster.
 Red dominates all antechamber space, as representing death for the Zapotec.

 The burial chamber is a masonry decorated rectangle with frescos from the Lords of the villages under the domination of “12 mono” at the time of his death and at least sixteen individuals dressed as ballgame players, some with the helmet in hand and preceded by a couple of warriors.

 At the back of the camera is a fine bas-relief carved stonework piece, painted red representing the transmission charge from “12 Mono” parents; “11 movimiento” and lady “4 turquesa”, made in favor of his son and his wife then, lady “10 Mono”.
 The magnificent carving of face details of the represented characters is striking, as well as their clothing and furnishings used to sit, particularly those used by the main character, located in the far right of the top box of the tombstone.

 The archaeological site of the Cerro de la Campana lacks public services at the time.
 In the Centre of the village of Santiago Suchilquitongo, visitors can visit the Community Museum that has a replica of 5 Tomb, as well as some of the pieces found in the interior.

 Tomb 5 is closed to the public due to the fragile nature of the paintings contained within.
 It can be entered only enter with INAH permission.

 Site Museum

 The archaeological site lacks public services.
 In the Centre of the village of Santiago Suchilquitongo, is a Community Museum that has a replica of Tomb 5, as well as some of the pieces found in its interior.
 In San Pablo Huitzo, is another small museum with prehispanic items and colonial religious art.

 Huijazoo site Orientation

-George DeLange is an astronomer and has been one for over thirty five years.
-He noticed one unusual alignment, the entire plan of this city seems to be on a very different alignment than most of the cities in Mesoamerica.
+George Noel DeLange, Jr (1940—2021) an amateur astronomer, high school science and history teacher by profession, noticed one unusual alignment, the entire plan of this city seems to be on a very different alignment than most of the cities in Mesoamerica.
 It seems to be aligned on a SE to NW alignment.
 He suspects that alignment may have been to the solstices rather than to equinox, as most of the Mesoamerican cities show.